open-telemetry/opentelemetry-operator/README.md

 The default and only other acceptable value for `.Spec.UpgradeStrategy` is `automatic`.

-### `opentelemetry-operator` vs `OpenTelemetryCollector` Versioning

-By default, the operator ensures consistent versioning between itself and the managed `OpenTelemetryCollector` resources.
-That is, if the operator is based on version `0.40.0`, it will create resources with an underlying core `opentelemetry-collector` at version `0.40.0`.

-When a custom `Spec.Image` is used, the operator will not manage this versioning and upgrading.
-In this scenario, it is best practice that the operator version should match the underlying core version.
-Given a `OpenTelemetryCollector` resource with a `Spec.Image` configured to a custom image based on underlying core `opentelemetry-collector` at version `0.40.0`, it is recommended that the operator is kept at version `0.40.0`.

 ### Deployment modes

 The `CustomResource` for the `OpenTelemetryCollector` exposes a property named `.Spec.Mode`, which can be used to specify whether the collector should run as a `DaemonSet`, `Sidecar`, or `Deployment` (default).
 Look at [this sample](https://github.com/open-telemetry/opentelemetry-operator/blob/main/tests/e2e/daemonset-features/00-install.yaml) for reference.